 Civil Court Cases

-Civil cases are filed in the Clerk’s Office in the Courthouse.
+Civil cases are filed in the Clerk’s Office in the Washington County Justice Center.
 No preprinted forms are provided for these cases and the parties must comply with strict rules and deadlines as set out in the Indiana Trial Rules and Indiana Rules of Evidence.
 A filing fee must be paid at the time of filing.

 The types of civil cases include